With numerous approaches to portfolio management, find out which approach can contribute most efficiently to…

 Scalability, as noted above, is paramount – the platform must support this at an enterprise level.
 Not only this, it must always maintain a high-performance output alongside its ability to scale up.
-For example, reports must render in seconds in easy-to-use, accessible dashboards, and data entry must likewise be an easy, rapid task, even when thousands of people are doing these things simultaneously.
+For example, reports must render in seconds in easy-to-use, accessible dashboards.
+Data entry must likewise be an easy, rapid task, even when thousands of people simultaneously do these things.

 With the right solution, scalability and high performance are possible – they can go hand-in-hand.